Moroam/MyDB/README.md

 MyDB::mysqli()->func_name(...)
 ```

-### Main functions
+### Functions
 1. mysqli - return the instance of mysqli
+2. rep - enables or disables internal reporting functions
-2. close - closing the mysqli connection
+3. close - closing the mysqli connection
+#### query
-3. q - executing mysql queries
+4. q - executing mysql queries
-4. o - getting a single value from mysqli_result.
+5. o - getting a single value from mysqli_result.
 Used, for example, to get the result of executing an aggregate function
-5. oSQL - getting a single value from the result of executing an sql query
+6. oSQL - getting a single value from the result of executing an sql query
-6. aFields - an array of fields mysqli_result
+7. aFields - an array of fields mysqli_result
-7. html - returns mysqli_result as an html table
+8. html - returns mysqli_result as an html table
-8. a - returns mysqli_result as an array
+9. a - returns mysqli_result as an array
-9. aSQL - returns the result of executing an sql query as an array
+10. aSQL - returns the result of executing an sql query as an array
-10. a2 - returns the result of executing an sql query as a two-dimensional associative array.
+11. a2 - returns the result of executing an sql query as a two-dimensional associative array.
     For example, SELECT id, value FROM spr ORDER BY id; = > array[id] = value
+#### multi query
-11. qMulti - returns the mysqli_result array obtained as a result of executing the multiquery
+12. qMulti - returns the mysqli_result array obtained as a result of executing the multiquery
+#### prepared statements
+13. p - make Prepared Statements, bind parameters and execute
+14. pr - returns the result of execution Prepared Statements with binded parameters
+#### test values
-12. t - formating/testing the value of a variable/string for working with sql
+15. t - formating/testing the value of a variable/string for working with sql
-13. tip - "test input post" - testing/fomating and set the default value of a variable from the $_POST array
+16. tip - "test input post" - testing/fomating and set the default value of a variable from the $_POST array
+17. spf - "search post values format" - test and format post value for search fields for working with sql - replace '*' on '%'
+18. qtip - test and format post values for working with sql replaces an empty string with NULL and puts the value in quotes

 ### Configuration
 You must first define the values DB_HOST, DB_USER, DB_PASS, DB_NAME and if you need DB_CHAR